Motion115/iTutor/README.md

-# iTutor: Context-aware Operation Guidance for Elders in Using Smartphone Applications
+# iTutor: A Generative Tutorial System for Teaching the Elders to Use Smartphone Applications

-## Technical pipeline
+## Technicals

 Foundation project: [UI2Vec](https://github.com/Motion115/UI-embeddings)

-## Demo System
+## Demo

-## Application System
+## Applications